Fantasy 101: Common DFS Strategies and Pitfalls

 Starting pitchers suddenly matter more, but relievers are irrelevant.
-Also, how is Steve Pearce more valuable than Cody Bellinger on a given slate?
+Also, platoon players dismissed in season-long leagues demand attention here when their number is called.
 There are multiple factors to juggle when submitting a DFS lineup.
 Let’s run down some of the most standard strategies and detail some associated fallbacks when applicable.

 Betting and Weather Forecasts

 Before firing up FanGraphs, Baseball-Reference, and your other sites of choice, take a macro look at the slate.
 Vegas would hemorrhage money without sharp minds setting the spreads, so look at each game’s betting line and implied total.
 It’s a good way to see which matchups hold the most appeal while identifying starting pitchers with the highest probability of etching out a win.

 When done consulting the oddsmakers, see what Mother Nature has to say.
 You especially don’t want to mess with a starting pitcher with a bout with rain in the forecast.
 There’s too much risk of a rainout or a lengthy delay ending his evening early.
 Balls also travel farther in warmer conditions, and wind could blow fly balls out of the yard or turn them into harmless outs.
 Not every DFS player has the time or energy to double as a meteorologist like Mike Trout, but at least try to take a quick glance to exploit or avoid any truly noteworthy developments.

 Depending on the site, platoon players can be an immense source of profit.
 Some contests let a part-time player fall under the radar despite getting an opposite-handed opponent.
 While the concept is by now taken for granted, 2018’s data validates the notion that left-handed batters are particularly dependent on splits.